BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - **What Not Work**:
 	- Sleep/Wake (Must disable from macOS, System Preference->Energy Saver->Prevent computer from sleeping)
-	- USB3 ports not working under Big Sur or higher (no driver support for the TI chip)
+	- USB3 ports not working under Big Sur or higher (no driver support for the TI chip).
+Recommend compatible USB3 PCIe add-on card, e.g. Inateck KT4006.

 #